dariopa/3D-Vision-Project/README.md

 # 3D Vision Project: Surface Reconstruction in Medical Imaging: Data and CNNs
-This repository contains code (Matlab) to preprocess MRI images for cardiac segmentation networks and a training framework proposed by Baumgarnter et al. which is publicly available on github.
+This repository contains code (Matlab) to preprocess MRI images for cardiac segmentation networks and a training framework (Python) proposed by Baumgarnter et al. which is publicly available on github.

 The original framework is available by typing